buildpacks/rfcs/text/0000-any-stack-buildpacks.md

 # Summary
 [summary]: #summary

-This change alls buildpack authors to explicitly remove the restriction that buildpacks must specify at least one stack in `buildpack.toml`.
+This change allows buildpack authors to explicitly remove the restriction that buildpacks must specify at least one stack in `buildpack.toml`.
 When buildpacks specify a wildcard stack value, the lifecycle will assume that the buildpack is valid on all stacks.

 # Motivation
 [motivation]: #motivation